Winter Power Outage Tips for Cooking, Heating, and Lighting

 Some of the butane models are meant to be disposable, but you can find refillable ones which use the same fuel as for cigarette lighters.

 The refillable ones are usually a better quality, work better and refilling them is more economical, as well.
+Use care when handling the flammable fuel.

 A couple more items that might help you by keeping in touch with the outside world: